Most of your interactions with Yeoman will be through the command line. Run commands in the Terminal app if you’re on Mac, your shell in Linux, or

 cmd.exe if you are on Windows.

-Before installing Yeoman, you will need the following:
+Before installing the Fountain Webapp Generator, you will need the following:

 You can check if you have Node and npm installed by typing: